 Greenhouse Juicery supply us with all their fruit and vegetable pulp!
 This is amazing as it is the perfect composition for the worms to get stuck into and break down quickly and easily.

-Coffee Grinds are collected from Brownies Bean Coffee at every Farmers Market these go straight into the worm farm to help with nitrogen in the compost.
+Coffee Grinds are collected from Little Olive Cafe at every Farmers Market these go straight into the worm farm to help with nitrogen in the compost.